umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 - Must use `fetchJSON`, either directly or indirectly
 - Must use at least two different types of data
   - These data items can be from the same API (different endpoint) or different APIs
-    - University, and their names, would count as one
+    - Universities, and their names, would count as one
     - Temperature readings would count as one
 - The result of the program must be output somehow (either in the console or into a file)
   - You could use the [`fs` library](https://nodejs.org/api/fs.html) to read/write to JSON
-    - See `./include/fetchJSON.ts` or HW6 `./include/data.ts` for an examples
+    - See `./include/fetchJSON.ts` or HW6 `./include/data.ts` for examples
 - The program must be documented with what it calculates exactly
   - Write a multi-line comment at the top of the file
   - A few sentences is fine